fniksic/PSharp/CIS540Project/LeaderElection.md

 Along with the patch file, send me the final buggy traces and log files produced by `PSharpTester`.

 We will arrange 10--15 minute meetings where you will have a chance to explain your solutions and demonstrate how you test the programs with `PSharpTester`.
 The demonstration will be worth another 15 points, for a total of possible 40 points for the project.

+The project is due on April 1, 2019.